Mbole people: Lilwa Society

 The Mbole have a secret society of men called lilwa or lilwakoy.
 The lilwa controls society by punishing those who go against norms or laws that are put in place by the lilwa.
 Lilwa is necessary for all men of Mbole to be a part of.
 There are no women except for a few occasions where high ranking individuals in lilwa society appoint their daughters to be a part of lilwa.
 Lilwa consists of four hierarchical classes which can be obtained through initiations.

 The lowest class is likomela which all men become a part of through initiation.
 Some men stay in this class their whole lives instead of progressing.
 Initiation into the likomela class begins when a young male is considered socially mature.

 Initiation takes place in liala li kumi which is a location outside of the village, inside of the forest, and near a river.
-This is also the location that ritual gatherings of the lilwa take place.
+This is also the location where ritual gatherings of the lilwa takes place.
 The forest is cleared out for this space and includes shelter where the initiates stay for two weeks before they are initiated.
 During initiation, all lilwa members and initiates are present in the liala li kumi and are completely nude.
 When the candidates enter liala li kumi they must go through several tortures which could include things such as whippings or beatings, and getting pepper on their bodies.
 Once they have endured this they are led to the top of a termite mound where they are given a banana stalk with the hole in the center and told it is a woman they are to sleep with.
 Then a plant infusion is poured into the initiate's eyes which creates a burning sensation.
 This is alleviated by another plant infusion.
 This process is symbolic of opening eyes to the secrets of lilwa.